tirejs/tire/docs/tire.md

 Works just like `.attr(name [, value])` but only for `data-*` attributes.
 This implementation only stores strings.

+When setting data:

+* Objects and arrays will be converted to JSON strings.
+* Numbers, boolean and null will be converted to strings.

+When reading data:

+* "true" will be converted to true.
+* "false" will be converted to false.
+* "null" will be converted to null.
+* JSON strings will be converted to objects or arrays.
+* String numbers will be converted to numbers.

 ### each

 <span class="us">.each(callback)</span> <span class="re">Tire</span>